$0 Egypt → UAE Employment Visa Guide — Quick-Start Checklist

 2. Once MOHRE approves the work permit, the employer applies for your Employment Entry Permit if you are outside the UAE, or initiates a "status change" if you are already inside the UAE on the Job Exploration Visa.

-4. You then attend the mandatory medical fitness test at a DHA or SEHA approved centre and complete Emirates ID biometrics.
+4. You then attend the mandatory medical fitness test at a DHA, SEHA/DOH, or other relevant approved centre and complete Emirates ID biometrics.

 5. Your residence visa is stamped and your Emirates ID is issued — typically within two to four weeks of the employer initiating the process.